NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

 --------------------------------------

 Installation on M1/M2 Macs directly with cmake is not directly supported.
-If you install following this tutorial PDFs will need to be evolved with ``evolven3fit``.
 Make sure you have a valid installation of ``pandoc`` available in your system:

 1. Clone the repositories